 • Butterfly PUF

-• These are similar to the SRAM PUF but can be impmented on SRAM FPGAs because they are implemented by cross-coupling two latches or flip-flops.
+• These are similar to the SRAM PUF but can be implemented on SRAM FPGAs because they are built by cross-coupling two latches or flip-flops.

-• Optical PUFs, Metal Resistance PUF, and so many more...
+• Optical PUFs, Metal Resistance PUFs, and so many more…

 Some PUF examples